 "Basically, refinancing on the dips just refers to homeowners using an opportunistic approach to realize savings when mortgage rates drop," says Gumbinger.
-"If you were thinking about refinancing last year and missed your opportunity because rates climbed in the fall and then you got distracted by the holidays, there's still an opportunity now to refinance."
+"If you were thinking about refinancing but missed your opportunity because rates climbed or you got distracted, there's still an opportunity now to refinance."

 Tracking the dips

 "Mortgage rates rise and fall for a lot of reasons.
 You can look for clues about what will happen by following economic reports such as the statements of the Federal Reserve after their meetings every six weeks and the monthly employment report that comes out on the first Friday of every month," says Gumbinger.
 "Rates will rise or fall depending on those reports and generally follow along with the fluctuations of 10-year Treasury notes.
 You can also follow mortgage rates through sites like HSH.com."

 Planning your strategy

 Mortgage rates typically follow the bond market, says Steven March, branch manager of Inlanta Mortgage in Oconomowoc, Wisconsin, so it's possible to time your refinance.